tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 <!--- This file is generated from templates by code, DO NOT EDIT by hand --->

-# Fitness for Use Framework Ontology
+# Fitness For Use Framework Ontology

 **Title**<br>
-Fitness for Use Framework Ontology
+Fitness For Use Framework Ontology

 **Date version issued**<br>
 2025-05-10